qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 The Identify Results panel will open in its default ``Tree`` view and display information about the clicked point.
+Formatting of the results vary depending on the provider of the layer.
+For example:

-Below the name of the raster layer, you have on the left the band(s) of the clicked pixel, and on the right their respective value.
+* For a local raster layer: below the name of the layer, you have on the left the band(s) of the clicked pixel, and on the right their respective value.
+* For a remote layer such as WMS, a :guilabel:`Format` menu allows you to select whether the information should be displayed as :guilabel:`HTML`, :guilabel:`Feature` or :guilabel:`Text`.

 These values can also be rendered (from the :guilabel:`View` menu located at the bottom of the panel) in:

 * a ``Table`` view - organizes the information about the identified features